Epic of Gilgamesh: Old Babylonian versions

 This version of the epic, called in some fragments Surpassing all other kings, is composed of tablets and fragments from diverse origins and states of conservation.
 It remains incomplete in its majority, with several tablets missing, and those found having sizable lacunae.
 They are named after their current location or the place where they were found.

 Pennsylvania tablet

 Surpassing all other kings Tablet II, greatly correlates with tablets I–II of the Standard Babylonian version.

 Gilgamesh tells his mother Ninsun about two dreams he had.
 His mother explains that they mean that a new companion will soon arrive at Uruk.
 In the meanwhile the wild Enkidu and the priestess (here called Shamkatum) have sex.
 She tames him in company of the shepherds by offering him bread and beer.
 Enkidu helps the shepherds by guarding the sheep.
 They travel to Uruk to confront Gilgamesh and stop his abuses.
 Enkidu and Gilgamesh battle but Gilgamesh breaks off the fight.
-Enkidu praises Gilgamesh.
+Enkidu then praises Gilgamesh.